Vertical Federated Learning: Concepts, Advances and Challenges: Improving Communication Efficiency

 \subsection{Asynchronous Coordination}

-The core idea of asynchronous coordination is that each party can upload and download intermediate training results asynchronously.
-However, asynchronous coordination strategies must deal with stale information that may harm the overall performance.
+The core idea of asynchronous coordination is that each party can upload and download intermediate training results asynchronously. {However, asynchronous coordination may result in stale information, which may harm the overall model performance and jeopardize communication efficiency if the stale information is not dealt with properly}.

 Li et al.~\cite{li2020asynchronousVFL} proposed GP-AVFL that allows parties to update local models asynchronously by leveraging a gradient prediction technique to dynamically adjust local model gradients.
 Cai et al.~\cite{cai2022avfl} proposed AVFL that accelerates VFL training by omitting the updates from the slow parties with poor network conditions.
 Zhang et al.~\cite{zhang2022lowlatency} proposed a truncated VFL algorithm, called T-VFL, to discard parties with channel gains lower than a threshold.
 Chen et al.~\cite{chen2020vafl} proposed a vertical asynchronous federated learning algorithm called VAFL, which utilizes a query-response strategy that decouples the coordination between the server and clients.
 Hu et al.~\cite{Hu2019FDMLAC} proposed FDML, allowing each party to update its local model asynchronously but based on the same sequence of randomly sampled training data.

 $\text{AsySQN}$~\cite{zhang2021asysqn}, $\text{VFB}^2$~\cite{zhang2021secure}, and FDSKL~\cite{gu2020fdskl} all utilize a tree-structured communication scheme~\cite{zhang2018SVRG} to enhance the communication efficiency. $\text{AsySQN}$~\cite{zhang2021asysqn} additionally exploits approximated Hessian information to obtain a better descent direction. $\text{VFB}^2$~\cite{zhang2021secure} supports multiple active parties.
 FDSKL~\cite{gu2020fdskl} integrates a non-linear kernel method into vertical federated learning.
 It leverages the random features to approximate the kernel mapping function aiming to achieve efficient computation parallelism, and adopts doubly stochastic gradients to update the kernel function for scalability.
 Han et al.~\cite{han2022fedgbf} employs the random forest (RF)~\cite{tin1995rdf} as the base learner for learning GBDT in order to enhance parallelism and save communication rounds.
 To reduce the long periods of idle time and accelerate the aggregation process under cryptography, VF$^{2}$Boost\cite{fu2021vf2boost} adopts a concurrent training protocol to take full advantage of computational resources and leverages a re-ordered accumulation technique and a histogram packing method to accelerate histogram construction and communication.